ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 ## Similar Reading

-Below is a list of similar analyses that you might like.
+If you can't get enough, below is a list of similar analyses that you might like, which this post was heavily inspired from.

 - [An Interactive Analysis of Tolkien's Works](http://lotrproject.com/statistics/books/)
 - [Literature statistics](http://www.tylervigen.com/literature-statistics)